opengauss-mirror/docs/content/en/docs/DatabaseReference/memory.md

 This parameter is a SUSET parameter.
 Set it based on instructions provided in  [Table 1](../DatabaseAdministrationGuide/resetting-parameters.md#en-us_topic_0283137176_en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).

 **Value range**: an integer ranging from 100 to  *INT\*MAX_.
-The unit is KB.
+The unit is kB.

 **Default value**:

--   If the value of  **ulimit -s**  minus 640 KB is greater than or equal to 2 MB, the default value of this parameter is  **2 MB**.
+-   If the value of  **ulimit -s**  minus 640 kB is greater than or equal to 2 MB, the default value of this parameter is  **2 MB**.
--   If the value of  **ulimit -s**  minus 640 KB is less than 2 MB, the default value of this parameter is the value of  **ulimit -s**  minus 640 KB.
+-   If the value of  **ulimit -s**  minus 640 kB is less than 2 MB, the default value of this parameter is the value of  **ulimit -s**  minus 640 kB.

 >![](public_sys-resources/icon-notice.gif) **NOTICE:**
 >When setting this parameter, comply with the following principles:
->-   The database needs to reserve 640 KB stack depth.
-Therefore, the ideal value of this parameter is the actual stack size limit enforced by the OS kernel \(as set by  **ulimit -s**\) minus 640 KB.
+>-   The database needs to reserve 640 kB stack depth.
+Therefore, the ideal value of this parameter is the actual stack size limit enforced by the OS kernel \(as set by  **ulimit -s**\) minus 640 kB.
->-   If the value of this parameter is greater than the value of  **ulimit -s**  minus 640 KB before the database is started, the database fails to be started.
-During database running, if the value of this parameter is greater than the value of  **ulimit -s**  minus 640 KB, this parameter does not take effect.
+>-   If the value of this parameter is greater than the value of  **ulimit -s**  minus 640 kB before the database is started, the database fails to be started.
+During database running, if the value of this parameter is greater than the value of  **ulimit -s**  minus 640 kB, this parameter does not take effect.
->-   If the value of  **ulimit -s**  minus 640 KB is less than the minimum value of this parameter, the database fails to be started.
+>-   If the value of  **ulimit -s**  minus 640 kB is less than the minimum value of this parameter, the database fails to be started.
 >-   Setting this parameter to a value greater than the actual kernel limit means that a running recursive function may crash an individual backend process.
 >-   Since not all OSs provide this function, you are advised to set a specific value for this parameter.
 >-   The default value is  **2 MB**, which is relatively small and does not easily cause system breakdown.